NifyliuS/mirror-fps-prediction/README.md

     KinematicCharacterSystem.ManualSimulate(deltaTime);
   }

-  public override int PhysicStepSkip(int skipSteps, float deltaTime) {
+  public override int PhysicStepSkip(float deltaTime, int skipSteps) {
     // The controller will automatically skip steps for you but if you want to reverse physics you should do it here return skipSteps - 1;
   }

-  public override int PhysicStepFastForward(int fastForwardSteps, float deltaTime) {
+  public override int PhysicStepFastForward(float deltaTime, float fixedDeltaTime, int fastForwardSteps) {
     // You can fast forward physics here or you can spread the fast forwarding over time - up to you

     /******************************************************************************/